Fujifilm X-T100 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T100 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the X-T100 followed on from the Fujifilm X-T20.
+The K-3 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/15p vs 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.